The task: Oil Change

 - Ramps or jack stands (if needed)

-STEP ONE: BREAK OUT YOUR OWNER’S MANUAL
+STEP 1: BREAK OUT YOUR OWNER’S MANUAL

 Just about anything you’ll do maintenance-wise first requires that you review the particulars of your make and model.
 In this case, your manual should detail how frequently you should change your oil, how much oil you’ll need, and more importantly, the kind of oil needed to keep your engine running smoothly.
 Be sure, too, to buy an oil filter that will last until your next oil change; when in doubt, your local auto parts retailer should be able to guide you to the right filter type.

-STEP TWO: ELEVATE YOUR RIDE
+STEP 2: ELEVATE YOUR RIDE

 In order to gain access to your car’s undercarriage, drive onto your ramps or use a jack and jack stands to raise it up.

 Here’s where you’ll need to get down and dirty: The drain plug is located either underneath or on the side of the oil pan, usually at the bottom of the engine (be sure to consult your manual so you know which bolt it is).
 Once you’ve found it, place your oil-collecting container underneath, then unscrew it and allow the oil to pour out.

 Begin by removing the oil filter cap using a socket-style filter wrench.
 Working slowly, turn the filter counterclockwise using your filter wrench.
 As soon as it’s loose enough, continue to unscrew it using your hand.
 Once it’s free, dump the contents of your filter into your pan and set aside.

 If your filter has a cover, look for the Allen bolt, usually located in the center.
 Loosen it and drain any oil that’s been caught in the chamber.
 Use a band-style oil filter wrench to loosen the cover, then remove the old filter.